 Sex therapist Leigh Norén believes the debate around ‘who is more sexual’ is complicated and nonconclusive.
 She notes how men are generally inclined to have a ‘spontaneous desire style’ where their libido peaks almost out of the blue, while women are usually more ‘responsive’ and get turned on by being ‘physically aroused’.
 So if women are not being turned on properly, they may feel little desire for intimacy.
 Explaining why men in society are seen as the sexual gender.

-I only learnt to orgasm within the past few years.
+I only learnt to fully enjoy sex within the past few years.
 My sexual encounters prior felt small and insignificant – I used to watch steamy romantic scenes with a hint of jealousy that twitched each time a woman yelled in ecstasy.
 I longed to have that type of sexual experience, but I was too embarrassed to discuss my bedroom awkwardness with friends.

-It was when working as a deputy editor to an online publication, I was encouraged to try my first vibrator.
+It was when working as a deputy editor to an online publication, I was encouraged to try my first toy.
 My boss begged me to do a review, and I agreed, not wanting to tell her I didn’t know what I was doing.
-Long story short, the vibrator was amazing (I rated it well) and the toy set me on a path to exploring pleasure and sexuality.
+Long story short, the toy was amazing and it helped set me on a path to exploring pleasure and sexuality.

 My first sexual experiences gave me a poor sex education.
 They said, you don’t deserve to be satisfied, you shouldn’t get much pleasure from your body, you shouldn’t have that type of confidence.
 I became used to flirting, kissing, having sex, doing all those things to please men.
 This likely affected my self-esteem.